-HES1 (hairy and enhancer of split-1) is one of seven Hes gene family members, which encode proteins that heterodimerize with other bHLH normally leading to target gene proteins. repression.
-HES1 is the key target of NOTCH signalling in pancreatic development.
-In the absence of NOTCH, Recombining Binding Protein Suppressor of Hairless (RBPJ) inhibits HES1 expression.
-When NOTCH signalling is activated, HES1 is expressed and represses expression of NOTCH ligands Dll1 and Jagged1 and the endocrine TF, Ngn3 (150).
+Hes1 is one of seven Hes gene family members, which encode proteins that heterodimerize with other bHLH proteins, normally leading to target gene repression.
+HES1 is the key target of NOTCH signaling in pancreatic development.
+In the absence of NOTCH, RBPJ (also known as Recombining Binding Protein Suppressor of Hairless) inhibits HES1 expression.
+When NOTCH signaling is activated, HES1 is expressed and represses expression of NOTCH ligands DII1 and Jagged1 and the endocrine TF, Ngn3 (155).
 In pancreatic progenitor cells, HES1 expression inhibits the expression of Ptf1a and Ngn3.
-In Hes1-/- mice, ectopic pancreatic tissue is found in the extrahepatic biliary system, posterior stomach, and proximal duodenum.
-A conversion of the biliary system into pancreatic tissue has also been noted in Hes1-/- deficient mice, suggesting HES1 restricts pancreatic differentiation from the endoderm (159).
-Subsequent studies showed that HES1 and SOX17 are part of a complex regulatory network that controls organ cell fate commitment of pancreatobiliary progenitors in the ventral foregut, by restricting ectopic pancreatic development (152).
+In Hes1 ^{/-} mice, ectopic pancreatic tissue is found in the extrahepatic biliary system, posterior stomach, and proximal duodenum.
+A conversion of the biliary system into pancreatic tissue has also been noted in Hes1^{-/-} deficient mice, suggesting HES1 restricts pancreatic differentiation from the endoderm (164).
+Subsequent studies showed that HES1 and SOX17 are part of a complex regulatory network that controls organ cell fate commitment of pancreatobiliary progenitors in the ventral foregut, by restricting ectopic pancreatic development (157).

-MIST1
+MIST1.

 MIST1 is a member of the bHLH family of transcription factors expressed at high amounts in mature acinar cells.
 Activated shortly after PTF1a in a subset of pancreatic cells at E10.5, it is unclear whether MIST1 marks only potential acinar cells or MPCs.
-By E14.5, MIST1 clearly marks committed acinar cells and is excluded from duct cells through the rest of development and in the adult pancreas (124).
-Deletion of Mist1 leads to loss of acinar cell organization and incomplete maturation of acinar cells (124).
-While still functional, Mist1-/- cells are more likely to undergo acinar-to-duct cell metaplasia, and these animals are more sensitive to pancreatic injury (88).
+By E14.5, MIST1 clearly marks committed acinar cells and is excluded from duct cells through the rest of development and in the adult pancreas (128).
+Deletion of Mist1 leads to loss of acinar cell organization and incomplete maturation of acinar cells (128).
+While still functional, Mist1^{-/-} cells are more likely to undergo acinar-to-duct cell metaplasia, and these animals are more sensitive to pancreatic injury (89).

-Several targets of MIST1 transcriptional activity, including Cx32, Rab3d and Atp2c2, have been identified (43, 75, 128, 137, 160).
-However, it is believed that MIST1 does not initiate the transcription of these genes, but rather functions to enhance expression of genes required for regulated exocytosis (106).
+Several targets of MIST1 transcriptional activity. including Cx32, Rab3d and Atp2c2, have been identified (43, 76, 132, 141, 165).
+However, it is believed that MIST1 does not initiate the transcription of these genes, but rather functions to enhance expression of genes required for regulated exocytosis (109).
 Therefore, MIST1 has been described as a scaling factor.
 Importantly, reactivation of MIST1 in adult Mist1-/- tissue restores expression and acinar cell organization, suggesting this is a primary role for MIST1 function (37).
 The regulation of MIST1 is less understood.
-While it clearly is downstream of PTF1a and PDX1 in the pancreas, MIST1 is expressed in other serous exocrine tissues, including salivary glands and chief cells (123), and no studies have shown direct targeting of MIST1 by PTF1a or PDX1.
-However, both NR5A2 and X-box binding protein (XBP1) appear to directly regulate MIST1 (1, 37).
+While it is clearly downstream of PTF1a and PDX1 in the pancreas, MIST1 is expressed in other serous exocrine tissues, including salivary glands and chief cells (127), and no studies have shown direct targeting of MIST1 by PTF1a or PDX1.
+However, both NR5A2 and X-box binding protein 1 (XBP1) appear to directly regulate MIST1 (1, 37).

-X-Box Binding Protein 1
+X-Box Binding Protein 1 (XBP1).

 X-box Binding Protein 1 (XBP1) is a bHLH transcription factor and a key mediator of the unfolded protein response (UPR) pathway, activated under conditions in which protein folding capacity of the cells is adversely affected.
-In nonstressed cells, XBP1 shows limited transcriptional ability.
-Upon activation of the UPR, Inositolrequiring enzyme 1 (IRE1) becomes active and deletes a 26 bp sequence from the Xbp1 mRNA, producing spliced Xbp1 transcript which encodes a transcription factor (21, 169). sXbp1 targets genes involved in ER-associated degradation and increased protein folding as well as promoting apoptosis depending on the magnitude and length of the cell stress.
+In non-stressed cells, XBP1 shows limited transcriptional ability.
+Upon activation of the UPR, Inositol-requiring enzyme 1 (IRE1) becomes active and deletes a 26 bp sequence from the Xbp1 mRNA, producing spliced Xbp1 transcript which encodes a transcription factor (21, 174). sXbp1 targets genes involved in ER-associated degradation and increased protein folding as well as promoting apoptosis depending on the magnitude and length of the cell stress.